kevinpt/opbasm/_sources/rst/language.txt

   Registers
     A set of 16 8-bit registers.
 They default to the registers named s0-sF but can be renamed with the :ref:`inst-namereg` directive.

     The PicoBlaze-3 has a single bank of registers.
 PicoBlaze-6 has a second bank of 16 (bank B) that can be swapped in or out using the :ref:`inst-regbank` instruction.
+The default register names are case-insensitive so "SA", "sa", "Sa", and "sA" are all valid.

+    All register values, flags, and the call stack are initialized to 0 on initial FPGA power up but the registers retain thier values on subsequent resets.
+Your code should not assume registers are cleared after a reset.

   Instruction memory
     Instruction words are stored in an isolated memory.
 Limited to 1K on PicoBlaze-3.
 Selectable between 1K, 2K, or 4K on PicoBlaze-6.
-This memory is implemented outside the Picoblaze core component and attached to the instruction memory port.
-Because the Picoblaze is a Harvard architecture micro, this memory is not directly accessible from within your program.
+This memory is implemented outside the PicoBlaze core component and attached to the instruction memory port.
+Because the PicoBlaze is a Harvard architecture micro, this memory is not directly accessible from within your program.
 However, a dual ported memory can be implemented to access data stored in instruction memory or to modify instructions through the I/O port interface.

   Scratchpad memory
     A small pool of RAM used as a local memory.
 This is 64 bytes on the PicoBlaze-3 and configurable for 64, 128, or 256 bytes on PicoBlaze-6.
 This memory is accessed with the `fetch`_ and `store`_ instructions.

   I/O ports
     A set of 256 input and 256 output ports are used to interact with external hardware.
-This memory is accessed with the `input`_ and `output`_ instructions.
+These ports are accessed with the `input`_ and `output`_ instructions.
 Additional logic must be provided to decode these ports.

   Outputk ports